In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions device-free. Today, we’re talking Venmo payments.

 The Payment Processors You Should Use Instead of Venmo

-If you’re considering accepting Venmo payments because you’re looking for an affordable way to process credit cards — or to go fully contactless with your payments — there are several other options available to you that are made specifically for small businesses.
+If you’re considering accepting Venmo payments because you’re looking for an affordable way to process credit cards — or to go fully contactless with your payments — there are other options that are made specifically for small businesses.

 If you’ve been using your personal Venmo account to accept payments, it’s likely time to pick any payment processor specifically designed for businesses.
 From Square to Stripe, there are plenty of them out there.
-Fees vary depending on which you choose and the type of transaction (here’s a handy payment processor comparison chart), and yes, you’ll ultimately pay more money to process your business transactions than under-the-table Venmo payments, but you’ll also do it the right and safe way.
+Fees vary depending on which you choose and the type of transaction (here’s a handy payment processor comparison chart), and yes, you’ll ultimately pay more money to process your business transactions than under-the-table Venmo payments, but you’ll also do it safely and securely.

 If you’re really hooked on the idea of offering Venmo payments to clients, then sure, PayPal is a good option for you.
 With Venmo payments built-in, PayPal allows you to have it both ways — for a fee, of course.